mpiorowski/svelte-init/README.md

 npm install @mpiorowski/svelte-init
 ```

-In Your `app.css` add basic colors variables.
-If the file doesn't exsits, add it and import it in `+layout.svelte`.
+Import `@mpiorowski/svelte-ui/styles.css` as soon as possible in Your app.
+If using sveltekit, you can import it in Your main `+layout.svelte`.

+And that's it, have fun :)

+## Config

+In Your global css file (must be imported after `@mpiorowski/svelte-ui/styles.css`) you can set any of the global variables and change the default color.
+List of all available variables:

 ```
 :root {